 I work on several pieces at once, careful to allow each painting time to settle before making the next decision.
 Some pieces come together seamlessly and others feel like a wrestling match – more an argument than a conversation – or even a tense confrontation with myself.

-Human perception is a growing focus in my life and work because my mission is to create a visceral longing to the power of connection, to be in community with one another.
-In my paintings my hope is to move and comfort our space and to share conversation.
+It’s about expressing my feelings and sharing my creativity for people to enjoy and connect with.
+As I engage, I am changed.
 Every mark I make is a reaction to the previous, as are my conversations.
 There’s a rhythm.
-Through this I am slowly learning that my past does not define what is to come.
+A story.
+A conversation.
 An exploration of how a mark can evolve through a series of unexpected layers and transitions in each brush stroke.
 Watching these marks stray from the destined route brings a foreign sense of comfort as I lose control of what I originally had planned.